Coherent-Partners/spark-ts-sdk/docs/authentication.md

 const spark = new Spark({ token: 'Bearer my-access-token' });
 ```

-The bearer token can also be used to extract certain Spark settings from the JSON Web Token (JWT).
+The bearer token can also be used to extract certain Spark settings from the JWT.
-However, you'll need to install this [jwt-decode] package to use this feature.
-Also,
+However, you'll need to install this [jwt-decode] NPM package to use this feature.
-this is not supported in the browser environment.
+Also, this is not supported in the browser environment.

 ```ts
 import { JwtConfig } from '@cspark/sdk';